scola/twittrouter-python/README.md

     pip install requests
     pip install requests_oauthlib

+Because the twitter access token belong to @twitrouter,so must follow [@twitrouter](https://twitter.com/twitrouter) first.Otherwise, you can create your own [twitter app](https://dev.twitter.com/apps) and add the Consumer key,secret Access token,secret in the config.json

 Your own devices need not to be verified,so just add it into whitelist.00:00:00:00:00:00 is invalid mac address,so keep it in whitelist.You could append your device mac address that's split by '|'.You can add your own twitter id in config.json optionally

 Edit config.json